snoop2head/snoop2head.github.io/content/posts/Researching/Why-Is-ResNet-So-Good.md

 ## What is behind Residual Connection?

 It is naively assumed that gradient vanishing problem was averted through identity addition.
+Thanks for the identity addition, H'(x) = F'(x) + 1 instead of being F'(x).
 The paper [Residual Networks Behave Like Ensembles of Relatively Shallow Networks](https://arxiv.org/pdf/1605.06431.pdf) closely examines the behavior of ResNet.